 Stock Market Rallies to Record

-But the reasons why aren't as simple.
+But the reasons why aren't as simple as the numbers.
 Analysts have different takes on the stock market rally, as NPR's Jack Speer has been finding out.

 JACK SPEER: Jeremy Siegel is professor at the Wharton School of Business.
 He has written several books on Wall Street.
 His view is the market was simply looking for an excuse to move higher and decided to latch onto some positive sales numbers from big box retailers Costco and Wal-Mart.

-Professor JEREMY SIEGEL (Wharton School, University of Pennsylvania): Retail sales have been a concern.
+JEREMY SIEGEL: Retail sales have been a concern.
 The subprime market has been a concern.
 Everyone has been waiting for something else bad to happen.
 And I think what's happened is they've turn around and said, you know what?
 I don't see these other bad things happening.

 SPEER: But Alan Skrainka, chief economist at Edward Jones, had a different view.